Neo2003/Amiga-PS2-Mouse-using-Arduino/README.md

 # Amiga-PS2-Mouse-using-Arduino
-Connect a PS/2 Mouse or PS/2 Touchpad to an Amiga
+Connect a PS/2 Mouse or PS/2 Touchpad to an Amiga.
+It does supports up to 3 buttons mices, acceleration and double tap click on touchpad.

 ## What is needed: